food sensitivity

 Food intolerance is one of the most common causes of constipation.
 When we lack the specific enzymes we need to digest a food, like lactase for dairy, our food does not get properly broken down and digested.
 It starts to ferment in our gut causing all sorts of science-project-like bacteria to accumulate.
 The accumulation of the bad bacteria can cause imbalances in our gut and can lead to issues like constipation.

 Constipation is not only uncomfortable, but can be dangerous.
 We eliminate most of our toxins through our poop, so when we don’t have regular bowel movements, those toxins and bad bacteria stay inside our body.
-We get bloated, experience abdominal pain and block our colon, which then leads to malabsorption of nutrients and even reabsorption of toxins.
+We get bloated and block our colon.
+This leads to nutrient malabsorption and even toxin reabsorption.

 “We are what we eat” is a common saying.
 But really, we are what we digest or absorb from what we eat.
 So even if we are eating lots of veggies, clean proteins and fruits, it doesn’t necessarily mean that we are absorbing the goodness that comes from our food.
 Sometimes, it just sits in our stomach and then our colon for large amounts of time.
 NOT helpful.